 A whole life insurance policy or a universal life insurance policy are two relatively fruitful, yet predictable ways to build cash value within a life insurance policy.
 They are both great savings tools and provide permanent life insurance coverage for the insured person if funded properly.
 The rate of return of these policies, however, may trail stock or bond market returns significantly during times of high market returns.
 This can dissuade some people from owning permanent life insurance in favor of either forgoing life insurance altogether and investing in brokerage accounts instead, or owning term life insurance and investing the difference in cost into other investment vehicles.

 While both of these strategies may have their merits, there are tax and estate planning advantages of permanent life insurance that can not be replicated in an investment account.
-In a life insurance contract, for instance, all withdrawals from cash value are taxed on a “First in First Out” basis, meaning that cost basis is withdrawn before gains, free of tax.
+In a life insurance contract, for instance, all withdrawals from cash value are taxed on a “First in First Out” basis, meaning that the cost basis is withdrawn before gains, free of tax.
 Life insurance proceeds are normally distributed to beneficiaries tax-free as well, which is not necessarily true of an investment account.
 Life insurance cash value also grows completely free of tax, and tax-free loans are permitted from life insurance policies for any reason, and often free of charge from insurance companies (interest will accrue though if not repaid).

 Variable Life Insurance Bridges the Gap